InsightDataScience/anomaly_detection/README.md

 e.g., `stream_log.json`:

     {"event_type":"purchase", "timestamp":"2017-06-13 11:33:02", "id": "2", "amount": "1601.83"}
-    …

 ### Output Data
 List in descending order the top 10 most active hosts/IP addresses that have accessed the site.

 Write to a file, named `flagged_purchases.json`, all the anomalious purhcase events (in their original order).
+Flagged events are still valid and can contribute to other users' baseline.

 e.g., `flagged_purchases.json`:

     {"event_type":"purchase", "timestamp":"2017-06-13 11:33:02", "id": "2", "amount": "1601.83"}
-    …

 ### Parameters
 D and T should be parameters of your solution that can be set in your run.sh - as outlined in the provided example under /src.

-## Download Data
+### Sample Data
 You can download a medium sized sample data set here:

 ### Other considerations and optional features